-My blog would not be complete without a brief mention of the foods you can add into your diet, which can help support liver function.
+This article wouldn’t be complete without a brief mention of foods which you can add into your diet to support liver function.
 So, besides the wonder plant Milk Thistle, it’s important to make sure you include some of the following into your diet:

-As always, a balanced diet with plenty of fruit and veg is always best – you can read my blog on getting more into your diet in previous posts.
+As always, a balanced diet with plenty of fruit and veg is always best.
+You can read my article on getting more fruit & vegetables into your diet here.

 A note on coffee